 Wild habitats are expanding in this area for the first time since the days of the great prehistoric forest.
 The Wildlife Trust has worked hard to make sure that the new housing development at Cambourne incorporated a large and diverse nature reserve with woodlands, wildflower meadows and wetlands.

 The project partners are working together to connect Cambourne and the remaining ancient woodlands with hedgerows, tree belts and flower-rich field margins, allowing wildlife to move freely between these habitats while improving the quality of life of the people who live here.

 A 'hundred' is an old regional division used by the Anglo-Saxons and other Germanic people.
 It’s thought the word 'hundred' came from an area of land that could supply 100 warriors in times of war.
 The old county of Cambridgeshire was still divided into hundreds until the nineteenth century, although its military origin had long since fallen into disuse.

 A joint project

-This is a joint project between the Wildlife Trust, local landowners, The Woodland Trust, the National Trust, the Forestry Commission, Natural England, Woodfuel East and the Farming and Wildlife Advisory Group.
+This is a joint project between the Wildlife Trust, local landowners, the Farming and Wildlife Advisory Group East, the National Trust, Natural England, the Forestry Commission, and the Woodland Trust.
 The support and enthusiasm of landowners is essential to the success of our work.

 Scheme area: 20,000 Ha